C'est la vie (Khaled song)

-"C'est la vie" is a song by Algerian raï singer Khaled.
-It was produced by Moroccan-Swedish producer RedOne and released on Universal Music Division AZ becoming a summer hit for Khaled in France in 2012.
+"C'est la vie" (That's Life) is a song by the Algerian singer Khaled, from his seventh album C’est la vie (2012).
+It was produced and written by Moroccan-Swedish producer RedOne and Alex P. It was released on 2 July 2012, by Universal Music Division AZ as the lead single from the album.
+It was a summer hit for Khaled in France in 2012.

 Content

 The song is bilingual, with the main verses in Algerian Arabic and the chorus in French.
 The chorus repeats the phrase:

 Charts

 The song is considered to be a comeback for Khaled in France after a three-year absence in the charts.
 Released in July 2012, the song entered the official French Singles Chart at number 30 and later peaked at number 4.
 In addition to its success in France, it became very popular throughout Belgium and Slovakia, where it reached the top 10.
-In 2013, the single was certified platinum by the Belgian Entertainment Association.
+In 2013, the single was certified Platinum by the Belgian Entertainment Association.
 The song also charted in the Netherlands, Romania, Sweden, and Switzerland and received radio airplay in Canada.
-"C’est La Vie" sold over one million copies in the European market, 1.8 million copies in the Middle East and North Africa, and over 4 million copies worldwide.
+"C’est La Vie" sold over 1 million copies in the European market, 1.8 million copies in the Middle East and North Africa, and over 4 million copies worldwide.
 The album reached number 5 on SNEP, the official French Albums Chart.